Marquette Poll: Democratic U.S. Senate primary tightening, inflation increasingly worries Wisconsinites

 The Republican gubernatorial primary poll does not include Tim Michels, a business owner who announced his candidacy Monday.

-Kleefisch is the only candidate for whom most polled voters have an opinion, with 27% holding a favorable view and 25% holding an unfavorable view.
+Kleefisch is the only Republican gubernatorial candidate for whom most polled voters had an opinion, with 27% holding a favorable view and 25% holding an unfavorable view.

 Among Republicans, the February poll showed 30% supported Kleefisch, 8% supported former Marine Kevin Nicholson, 5% supported Rep. Timothy Ramthun, R-Campbellsport, and 54% had no preference.